IbaiMtnz05/AMAI/README.md

 ## What is AMAI?

-AMAI is a project dedicated to building an AI-powered malware detector.
+AMAI is my personal project focused on building an AI-powered malware detector.
-Our main objective is to collect real malware samples, preprocess them, and train models capable of detecting malicious software automatically.
+My main goal is to collect real malware samples, preprocess them, and train models capable of automatically detecting malicious software.

 ---

-## How do we get real malware samples?
+## How do I get real malware samples?

-We leverage public and trusted sources such as **MalwareBazaar**, which provides daily updated malware samples packed in `.zip` files accessible via a public index.
+I use public and trusted sources such as **MalwareBazaar**, which provides daily updated malware samples packed in `.zip` files accessible via a public index.

 > [!TIP]
 > The `.zip` files are usually password-protected with the password: `infected`.